shader-slang/slang/docs/proposals/004-initialization.md

 - It is a tuple type where all element types are default-initializable.
 - It is an `Optional<T>` type for any `T`.

 This means that an unsized-array type or an existential type, or any composite type that contains such types without providing an explicit default constructor are not considered default-initializable.

+Note that `void` type should be treated as default initializable, since `void` type can have only one value that is `()` (empty tuple).

-## Variable Initialization
+### Variable Initialization

 If the type of a local variable is default-initializable, then its default initializer will be invoked at its declaration site implicitly to intialize its value:
 ```c++